gaoxiang12/ygz-stereo-inertial/README.md

 # YGZ-Stereo-Inertial
 This is YGZ-stereo-inertial SLAM, a stereo inertial VO code.
 It is designed for stereo and stereo-inertial sensor modules like vi-sensor.
 It uses a LK optical flow as front-end and a sliding window bundle adjustment as a backend.
 Feel free to try it in datasets and your own sensors.

-The code is experimental and I cann't garantee its performance in all cases.
+The code is experimental and I can't guarantee  its performance in all cases.

 # Dependency
 If you are using ubuntu, just type "./install_dep.sh" to install all the dependencies except pangolin.